 Let’s say we have certain products with their prices stable for a certain period of time.
 And we want to INDEX MATCH the prices for the given criteria.

 In this article, we use multiple functions to INDEX MATCH multiple criteria date range.

-3 Easy Ways to Use INDEX MATCH for Multiple Criteria of Date Range
+How to Use INDEX MATCH with Multiple Criteria for Date Range: 3 Easy Ways

 We want to extract the price for a certain product on a specific date.
 Suppose we want to see the price of an Ice Cream on 02-10-22 (month-day-year).
 If the given date falls between the offered period of time, we’ll have the price extracted in any blank cell.

 Steps: Insert the following formula in any blank cell (i.e., I5).
 As the formula in an array formula, Press CTRL+SHIFT+ENTER to apply it.
 Instantly the formula returns the Product price if it falls in the given period of time (i.e., Date range) as depicted below.

 🔄 Formula Autopsy:

 Excel INDEX function finds a value of a given location within a given range.
 In our case, we use the MATCH function induced with the INDEX function.
 The MATCH function passes its result as a row number for entries that satisfy given criteria.
 The syntax of an INDEX function is